Thuppakki Munai: Reception

-News Minute wrote that the film is "unpredictable" and "fails to connect".
+News Minute wrote that the film is "predictable" and "fails to connect".
 Sify wrote, "The plot and the circumstances are cliched and gives you a sense of deja vu, but it is the slick packaging and presentation that makes Thuppakki Munai an engrossing watch."
 Firstpost wrote: "On the whole, Thuppakki Munai is edgy and new in treatment, and watchable to a smaller extent."
 Times of India wrote "It all sounds exciting on paper, but the execution onscreen doesn't quite match what we expect from a film in this genre.
 The tone keeps veering between gritty action and full-blown melodrama [..], and this robs the film of intensity."
 Film Companion South wrote, "This film seems as if the director set about trying to prove me wrong on every count.
 Even the craft is missing.
 The overall crudeness (wait till you get to the ugly "touch" involving a candle) made me wish for... aggressively showy filmmaking.
 At least, you can get off on the frames.".